svnlto/vertebrae/README.md

 # vertebrae #

-Yet another Backbone Boilerplate take makes use of the following technologies.
+Yet another Backbone Boilerplate that makes use of the following technologies.

 * jquery
 * underscore